Learn a Thing or Two From Bea Lurie, Founder of Women Repair Zone

 Some of the items on your to-do list may include giving your car a long overdue oil change, reupholstering the drab office chair you’ve been using more lately or finally creating the garden you’ve been dreaming of.

 While DIY videos are a good start, there is nothing like a hands-on learning experience with an energetic group of people.
-So for now, my advice to women is keep up with Women Repair Zone's weekly tips on Facebook and Instagram until its workshops are back in session.

 We sat down with Women Repair Zone Founder Bea Lurie to talk about what inspired her to start the business, how she hopes to impact the Chattanooga community and what her plans are for the future.